 A district court's decision on the merits does not moot an appeal from a prior order denying intervention, at least where the district court had not yet entered judgment and where reversal of the order denying intervention would give the potential intervenor standing to appeal district court's decision on merits.
 See League of United Latin Am.
 Citizens v.
 Wilson, 131 F.3d 1297, 1301 n.1 (9th Cir.
-1997).
-But see Siskiyou Reg'l Educ.
-Project v.
-United States Forest Serv., 565 F.3d 545, 558 (9th Cir.
-2009) (concluding that appeal of district court's denial of motion to intervene on the merits was moot where there was no need for any further district court proceedings).
+1997); see also United States v.
+Sprint Commc'ns, Inc., 855 F.3d 985, 989 (9th Cir.
+2017) ("In [some] circumstances, ..., an intervention controversy can remain live even after final judgment is entered in the underlying case.").